COVID-19 stands for CoronaVirus Disease, 2019, which is a major concern of every individual and various entities all over the globe.

-Engaging math sites or science experimental videos take the lead to attract students to be safe and get educated, sitting at home.
+Engaging math sites, such as Ed Helper or science experimental videos, take the lead to attract students to be safe and get educated, while sitting at home.

 COVID-19 has revealed a lot of vulnerabilities in our education system, and the importance of distance learning and e-learning has never been more clearer than before.

-There are several aspects of distance learning that need to be honed out with respect to equitable access.
+Several aspects of distance learning need to be honed to equitable access.

 Not all students have access to computers and tablets, especially low-income students, so government and public institutions have to think about how to reach those vulnerable populations in this era of distance learning.